Attorney Kevin D. Quinlan was born in Boston in 1973.

 cum laude in 2005.
 While in law school, Kevin served

-on the school’s Finance Committee, clerked for several attorneys, and interned for then Superior Court Justice Botsford (now of the Supreme Judicial Court).
+on the school’s Finance Committee, clerked for several attorneys, and interned for then Superior Court Justice Botsford (later of the Supreme Judicial Court).

 In 2004, Attorney Quinlan was appointed by the Selectmen

 to become a member of the Northbridge Zoning Board of Appeals, and in 2008 he was elected by the voters to

 serve on the Northbridge Housing Committee.
 He has served on the Board of Directors

 of Dog Orphans, Inc., a Douglas, Massachusetts humane society nonprofit no-kill shelter that helps to find homes for dogs.
 In 2015, he was reappointed to serve on the Northbridge Zoning Board of Appeals.